Home Advice 10 Tops Tips For Starting A Garden

 Mulching

-This is great for keeping water in and keeping weeds out, so cover the soil with mulch that is a couple inches thick.
-You can get pine needles, bark chips, cocoa hulls and more.
+This is great for keeping water in and keeping weeds out, after using a mulcher, cover the soil with mulch that is a couple of inches thick.
+You can get pine needles, bark chips, cocoa hulls, and more.
 If you have a bed of annuals or a vegetable garden, select a mulch that will decompose in a few months.
-For your perennials, you need a longer lasting mulch like bark chips.
+For your perennials, you need a longer-lasting mulch like bark chips.

 Keep Up The Good Work | Tips For Starting A Garden